 Every now and then, I come across interesting people I yearn to meet.
 No – not Brad Pitt or George Clooney.
 But people like Dostoevsky.
-And Lee Kuan Yew.
-Chanakya. … Continue reading
+Lee Kuan Yew.
+Chanakya.
+The … Continue reading

 I am not a formal student of Indian Miniature paintings but have seen a few here and there and can now identify the Kashmir style of art.
 These paintings are … Continue reading

 Finding pieces that are ‘pure’ in their identity is always a pleasure.
 But finding pieces that have some hybrid qualities adds excitement to the process of discovery of the character … Continue reading

 A hybrid textile that memetically straddles two worlds … The motif is from Caucasus region and often seen in wool rugs while the execution in this piece from the Swat … Continue reading

 Over the 10+ road trips through several naalas of Ladakh, several ruins of old buildings would zip past my car at a height or at a distance that was two … Continue reading

 Punjab – the land that has been facing invasions for centuries – values bravery and courage.
 And the lion offers an excellent metaphor for these values.
 Maharana Ranjit Singh was … Continue reading

 We never love quite as much as at the time of saying goodbye….
 I loved this piece – I loved the artist who lived a hundred years ago – I … Continue reading

 Exploring an example of Sikh influence in Kashmir through illuminated paintings in the Kashmir school from a Bhagavat Gita manuscript written in Sikhi Gurmukhi script